-Harvey Weinstein Reaches Tentative $25 Million Deal To Settle Sex Claims
+Harvey Weinstein Reaches Tentative $25 Million Deal To Settle Sex Misconduct Claims

-Dozens of alleged victims who sued former movie producer Harvey Weinstein for sexual misconduct have tentatively settled their case.
-The disgraced Hollywood mogul and the board of his bankrupt film studio have reached a tentative $25 million agreement to settle multiple claims, according to attorney Steve Berman, who represents some of the victims.
+Dozens of people who sued former movie producer Harvey Weinstein claiming sexual misconduct have tentatively settled their case.
+The disgraced Hollywood mogul and the board of his bankrupt film studio have reached a tentative $25 million agreement, according to attorney Steve Berman, who represents some of the accusers.

 If approved by a judge, the settlement would not require Weinstein to either admit to wrongdoing or pay anything personally.

-The money would be part of an overall $47 million deal which would settle Weinstein's obligations and those of his former film production company, including his brother Robert Weinstein.
+The money would be part of an overall $47 million deal, which would settle Weinstein's obligations and those of his former film production company, including his brother Robert Weinstein.

 This settlement is not the first to have been announced.
-A $44 million settlement was reported by The Wall Street Journal and confirmed by NPR in May of this year. $30 million of that deal would have gone to alleged victims.
+A $44 million settlement was reported by The Wall Street Journal and confirmed by NPR in May of this year.
+Of that, $30 million would have gone to accusers.

-While the deal would cover more than 30 actresses and former Weinstein employees and requires them to sign off on it to share in the settlement, it is not known how many will agree to participate.
-Some are already expressing dissatisfaction with the deal, according to several accounts.
+The deal would cover more than 30 actresses and former Weinstein employees and requires them to sign off on it in order to share in the settlement.
+It is not known how many will agree to participate.
+Some are expressing dissatisfaction with the deal, according to several accounts.

 Attorney Thomas Giuffra, who represents television producer Alexandra Canosa, said in a statement cited by The Washington Post that there is "nothing fair or just" about the pending settlement.